ebzzry/ebzzry.github.io/src/en/quotes.md

 - If you let the user handle the error themselves, they have no easy way to handle the error gracefully since all of the state information is lost.<br>—Michael Malis

-- Rule number one, never carry anything you don't control.<br>—Luthen, Andor (2022)
+- Rule number one, never carry anything you don’t control.<br>—Luthen, Andor (2022)

 - Rule number two, build your exit on your way in.<br>—Luthen, Andor (2022).